yusufSLCN/KleinValue-Advisor-chrome-extension/dev/TROUBLESHOOTING.md

 1. **Check Extension is Loaded**
    ```
    chrome://extensions/
-   ✓ Kleinanzeigen Monitor should be listed
+   ✓ KleinValue Advisor should be listed
    ✓ Toggle should be ON (blue)
    ✓ No errors shown
    ```